rishiiicreates/3d-portfolio/README.md

-# 3D Interactive Solar System Portfolio
+# 3D Interactive Solar System

-A highly interactive, 3D web-based portfolio built using **Three.js** and **Cannon.js**.
+A highly interactive, 3D web-based solar system built using **Three.js** and **Cannon.js**.
 Instead of scrolling through a traditional webpage, visitors pilot a spacecraft through a procedurally generated solar system where each planet serves as a unique node for different portfolio sections (Projects, Experience, About Me, etc.).

 ## 🚀 Features